Back to jobs

 At Element Biosciences, we are passionate about our mission to empower the scientific community with more freedom and flexibility to accelerate our collective impact on humanity.
 We have built a highly efficient product-driven organization where employees can learn, grow, and thrive in a challenging but encouraging environment.
 We are committed to scientific integrity, collegiality, honesty, objectivity, and openness.

-We are seeking a Strategic Sourcing Engineer to lead sourcing efforts for critical materials, components, and services across the product lifecycle—from development through commercialization.
-This hands-on role will be responsible for developing sourcing strategies, building supplier relationships, managing risks, and ensuring supply continuity while driving cost and quality improvements.
+We are seeking a Senior Strategic Sourcing Manager to lead the development and execution of sourcing strategies for critical materials, components, and services across the product lifecycle—from development through commercialization.
+This influential role is responsible for shaping supplier ecosystems, driving cross-functional alignment, mitigating risk, and enabling cost, quality, and delivery performance at scale.
 You will work cross-functionally with R&D, Process Engineering, Quality, and Operations to ensure supplier capabilities align with technical and business requirements.
-The ideal candidate has a strong engineering background, analytical sourcing skills, and experience in regulated industries such as biotechnology, pharmaceuticals, diagnostics, or medical devices.
+The ideal candidate has strong experience sourcing for innovative products, possesses analytical sourcing skills, and is experienced in regulated industries such as biotechnology, pharmaceuticals, diagnostics, or medical devices.
 Must operate in a fast-paced environment with rapidly shifting priorities over a large diversity of projects.
 The ability to deliver with focus while maintaining flexibility is key to success.
-This role will report to our Director, Strategic Sourcing and is a daily on-site role at our San Diego headquarters.

 Essential Functions and Responsibilities:

-• Source complex engineering components and assemblies—including mechanical, fluidic, and optical systems—for next-generation sequencing platforms
+• Lead sourcing strategy of complex, high-precision components and assemblies, including mechanical, fluidic, and optical systems, supporting next-generation sequencing platforms and commercialization scale-up

-• Collaborate with R&D and Operations to drive supplier selection for direct and indirect materials, contract manufacturing, and services, during both New Production Introduction (NPI) and post-launch phases
+• Partner with R&D and Operations to drive supplier selection for direct and indirect materials, contract manufacturing, and services, during both New Production Introduction (NPI) and sustaining phases

-• Develop and implement sourcing strategies aligned with the technology roadmap, emphasizing cost efficiency, manufacturability, quality, optimized lead times, and risk mitigations
+• Architect and execute multi-year sourcing strategies aligned with the technology roadmap, focused on cost efficiency, manufacturability, quality, supply assurance, and proactive risk mitigations

 • Partner with Quality to ensure supplier compliance with relevant standards such as ISO 13485

-• Track and report supplier performance metrics; manage scorecards and implement corrective actions
+• Develop and manage supplier performance metrics; manage scorecards and implement corrective actions

-• Leverage market intelligence, benchmarking, and cost modeling to manage cost-of-goods-sold (COGS) targets across product lifecycle stages, supply risks, cost drivers, make-vs-buy decisions, and dual sourcing strategies
+• Utilize market intelligence, benchmarking, and cost modeling to manage cost-of-goods-sold (COGS) targets across product lifecycle stages, supply risks, cost drivers, make-vs-buy decisions, and dual sourcing strategies

-• Conduct semi-annual business reviews with strategic suppliers to evaluate performance and strengthen partnerships
+• Lead semi-annual business reviews with strategic suppliers to evaluate performance and strengthen partnerships

 Education and Experience:

-• Bachelor’s degree in engineering, technical operations, or a related technical discipline
+• Bachelor’s degree in engineering or a related technical discipline

-• 5–10 years of experience in life sciences with a focus in technical sourcing, process engineering, supplier quality, or procurement engineering
+• 10-15+ years of experience in life sciences strategic sourcing, procurement engineering, supplier development, or technical supply chain roles

-• Solid understanding of end-to-end supply chain principles and best practices
+• Strong command of end-to-end supply chain principles and best practices

 • Deep knowledge of product development lifecycles, Bill of Materials (BOM) structures, and supplier qualification processes